 Dosing with T3-only (or with low-dose NDT, or the combination of T4/T3)

-Note: as with any page on STTM, this is for informational purposes based on what patients have reported in their use of T3-only, or in combination with NDT or in combination with synthetic T4.
+Note: as with any page on STTM, this copyrighted info, based on what patients have reported in their use of T3-only, or in combination with NDT or in combination with synthetic T4, is for informational purposes.
 This information should be shared with your doctor.
 For clarification, “T3-only” means a pill that only contains the active thyroid hormone T3.

 A healthy thyroid produces five hormones: T4, T3, T2, T1 and calcitonin.
 T4 is a storage hormone meant to covert to the active T3 thyroid hormone.
 But a healthy thyroid also gives some direct T3 i.e. it doesn’t force you to live for conversion alone!
 T3 is the thyroid hormone which gives massive benefits as far as your health, immune function, energy and overall well-being!
 You can read more about T3 in that very chapter within the revised STTM book.